linearza/linearza.github.io/_posts/2016-06-13-minimal-css-horizontal-stacking.md

 categories: css tricks
 ---

 Today I had to create a full screen, mobile horizontal slider.
-I rarely, if ever use floats anymore, far rather prefering the use of `inline-block` elements as they can be controller better using `text-align` and also behave more intuitively.
+I rarely, if ever use floats anymore, far rather prefering the use of `inline-block` elements as they can be controlled better using `text-align` and also behave more intuitively.
 So today I put together this, absolutely minimal, layout structure that won't require any dynamically updated widths, and that does fill the horizontal width of the screen by default, per item.

 The html: